 Learning Portuguese on your smartphone is open to both young and old!

 Portuguese applications are above all attractive for young students.
-Familiar with new technologies, young students can learn a foreign language in a way that is fun and educational, and much more exciting than a traditional Portuguese class.
+Familiar with new technologies, young students can learn a foreign language in a way that is fun and educational, and much more exciting than traditional Portuguese classes.

 Among the most popular Portuguese applications are: